TurnYourClaim — Car Accident Guides by State

 Accident Checklist

-What to do immediately after a car accident — a step-by-step guide for protecting your rights and building your case.
+What to do immediately after a car accident — a step-by-step framework for protecting your rights and building your case.

 Insurance Claims

-How to file a car insurance claim, negotiate with adjusters, and maximize your settlement amount.
+How to file a car insurance claim, negotiate with adjusters, and avoid common pitfalls that reduce your settlement.

 Hiring a Lawyer

-When you need an attorney, what to expect from a free consultation, and how contingency fees work.
+When an attorney is typically worth the call, what to expect from a free consultation, and how contingency fees work.

 State Laws Overview

-Comparative fault rules, statute of limitations, insurance requirements — explained in plain English.
+Comparative fault rules, statutes of limitations, insurance requirements — explained in plain English for each state.

 Rear-End Collisions

-Fault presumptions, common injuries, and what to do when you’re rear-ended or accused of rear-ending someone.
+Fault presumptions, common injuries, and what to do when you are rear-ended or accused of rear-ending someone.

 Hit and Run